Scroll to content

 At Bottesford, we strive to provide a curriculum for our children that offers a rich and wide range of learning opportunities whilst promoting personal growth and enriching the experiences of our children.
 We believe in making learning exciting and fun, making use of links across subjects to ensure lessons are purposeful and have true meaning.
 We believe that lessons should be connected so that children can engage in deep and meaningful learning over time.
 Topics are carefully chosen to enthuse and engage learners, but also to ensure good coverage and progression so that pupils develop secure understanding and a range of transferable skills.

 At the heart of our curriculum is a commitment to nurture a love of reading as this opens the door to all learning; books form the foundations of topics and all pupils are encouraged to read widely, developing an extensive vocabulary, sound comprehension skills and a voracious appetite for books.
-Through our Reading shed on our playground to our book swap.
+Through our Reading Shed on our playground to our Book Swap Shed.
 Similarly, we aim for all pupils to develop fluency and confidence in mathematics, in order to achieve mastery and succeed across the curriculum.

 We provide a wide extra-curricular programme, developing expressive arts and a love of sporting activities.
-Educational visits and visitors to the school are encouraged, to further inspire and motivate learners.
+Educational visits out of and visitors in to the school are encouraged, to further inspire and motivate learners.
 Our school is an inclusive environment, where the majority of pupils enjoy their education make good progress in most subjects and areas of learning.
-In every lesson, our pupils are encouraged to adopt adopting a Growth Mindset approach.

 Our curriculum aims…